Updated: June 2023

 It’s pretty ironic that if you want to ride your bike lots, you need a car.
 And by ironic, I mean annoying.
 I’m jealous of people who can toss their bikes in the back of a car and head off to the country in search of cool trails and scenery The whole reason I started cycling in Toronto in the first place is because I don’t drive.

-Go Transit is a regional public transportation system that serves the Greater Toronto Area and much of the “Golden Horseshoe” around Lake Ontario.
+Go Transit is a regional public transportation system of buses and trains that serves the Greater Toronto Area and much of the “Golden Horseshoe” around Lake Ontario.
 It’s affordable because it’s meant for commuters.
 But it’s also quite bike-friendly.
 I’ve taken my bike on Go Train and Go Bus for cycling day trips to some of the most beautiful natural attractions in this area.
 Here are some of my favourite trips with my bike on Go Transit and how you can go too.

 Every Go Bus has a front rack that fits two bikes.
 They are simple to use, but you might want to watch a short tutorial if you’ve never used a bus bike rack before.
 And don’t worry, the rack design really does hold your bike in place safely, even on the highway.
 You just need to remove anything that’s not bolted down (bike lock, removable basket, lights, etc.) There’s no need to rush, they’ll wait for you.